JANUARY 26, 2019

 NOVEMBER 9, 2018

-Muybridge in Alaska: 1868 Receives State Grant
+Muybridge in Alaska: 1868 Receives Alaska State Humanities Grant

 The Alaska Humanities Forum has awarded Inside Out Media a grant to support Muybridge in Alaska: 1868, an unprecedented exhibition of original Muybridge views of Alaska.
 Taken by Muybridge in August 1868, these are the earliest photographs of Tlingit people, of Southeast Alaska, and are the first of the territory to be widely seen.
-Muybridge in Alaska: 1868 will go on display at the Alaska Native Heritage Center in Anchorage beginning in January 2019, followed by the Alaskan towns of Haines and Sitka in the spring and summer.
+Muybridge in Alaska: 1868 will go on display at the Alaska Native Heritage Center in Anchorage beginning in January 2019, before traveling to the Alaskan towns of Haines and Sitka in the spring and summer.

 SEPTEMBER 24, 2018